 Note a - Non-interest bearing balances to be maintained with the Bank of Mauritius as cash reserve requirement.

-Note b - The other asset as at 31 December 2020 is the tax and penalties paid to the Indian Revenue Authority.
+Note b - The other assets as at 31 December 2021 is the tax and penalty deposits paid to the Indian Revenue Authority.

 24. Deposits from customers